metastable-void/alarkhabil-server/README.md

 ### Tokens

-* Invite making token: hex-encoded string of random data.
+* __Invite making token__: hex-encoded string of random data.
 Can be used to create a new invite.
-* Admin token: hex-encoded string of random data.
+* __Admin token__: hex-encoded string of random data.
 Can be used for administrative actions (e.g. deletion of users, etc.).
-* Invite token: base64-encoded string containing message signed by the server.
+* __Invite token__: base64-encoded string containing message signed by the server.
 Can be used for requesting a new account.
 Can be parsed freely to get the invited user's UUID.

 ### Admin endpoints v1